- Search The Registry

 His exposure to an exhibition of African sculpture at the Brooklyn Museum of Art inspired him.
 He was also greatly influenced by the woodcuts of Albrecht Durer and the German Expressionists: Ernst Kirchner, Karl Schmidt-Rottluff, Otto Muller, and Emile Nolde.
-Unlike most of his contemporaries, he saw prints as a major art form.
+Unlike most contemporaries, he saw prints as a major art form.
 After graduation, Wells created block prints to illustrate articles and publications such as Willis Richardson’s Plays and Pageants of Negro Life.

 This persecution probably accounted for some of the religious themes in his work.
 Wells retired from Howard University in 1968, painting and making prints into his eighties.
 Color linoleum prints became his specialty.
 In 1986, the Washington Project for the Arts assembled a major exhibition of his work, and in 1973, Fisk University mounted another one-man show.
 His work Flight Into Egypt was exhibited in 1990 in Harmon’s "Against the Odds" exhibition and still looked as modern as it had when it was created.